 The latest album, Pastoral Psalms, originally released in 2014, was revised and remastered for re-release in 2016.
 The album features 10 of the Psalms in an acoustic, unplugged, “pastoral” style.
 A choral version of Psalm 23, arranged by Paul Ayres in the UK and recorded by the Collegium Musicum of London Chamber Choir, was added as an extra track for the re-release.

 The composer, David Albracht, has commissioned more works for the Psalms.
 Psalm 24, from the Pastoral album, was arranged by Paul Ayres for choir and piano in 2016.
 Psalm 66, vs. 1-4, from the Psalmody album, was arranged by Paul for choir and orchestra in 2017.
-Paul is currently arranging Psalm 115 and Psalm 48 for choir and orchestra.
-There are plans to record many of these works with the London Symphony Orchestra and the London Voices in May 2018.
+Paul recently completed arranging Psalm 115 and Psalm 48 for choir and orchestra.
+Several of these works were recently recorded with the London Symphony Orchestra and the London Voices choir at Abbey Road Studios.
+Preparations are in progress for a future release of these works with sheet music for church choirs and orchestras.